douo/magit-gptcommit/README.md

   :after gptel magit
   :config
-  ;; Enable magit-gptcommit-mode to watch staged changes and generate commit message automatically in magit status buffer ;; The mode is optional, you can also use `magit-gptcommit-generate' to generate commit message manually (magit-gptcommit-mode 1)
+  ;; Enable magit-gptcommit-mode to watch staged changes and generate commit message automatically in magit status buffer ;; This mode is optional, you can also use `magit-gptcommit-generate' to generate commit message manually ;; `magit-gptcommit-generate' should only execute on magit status buffer currently (magit-gptcommit-mode 1)
   ;; Add gptcommit transient commands to `magit-commit' ;; Eval (transient-remove-suffix 'magit-commit '(1 -1)) to remove gptcommit transient commands (magit-gptcommit-status-buffer-setup)
-  ;; `magit-gptcommit-generate' should only execute on magit status buffer currently )
+  :bind (:map git-commit-mode-map
+              ("C-c C-g" . magit-gptcommit-commit-accept)) )
 ```